What measurement means for vascular care

 If you have vascular disease, it is important to reach specific treatment goals to protect your health.
 Vascular disease is any health condition that affects the heart or blood vessels.
 It can lead to hardening or clogging of the arteries that can raise your risk of stroke.
 It can also limit your heart’s ability to supply oxygen and nutrients to your body.

-Measuring high-quality care for vascular disease includes treatment goals in four areas:
+Measuring high-quality care for vascular disease includes treatment goals in areas:

 - Blood pressure is less than 140/90 mmHg

 - Taking a statin as needed to manage cholesterol